MTA was warned about faulty subway cameras for years before Brooklyn shooting

 He was initially described as a person of interest before being named as a suspect on Wednesday morning.

-Following the attack - and with the suspect still on the run - Mr Adams announced that the number of police officers patrolling the city’s subway system were being doubled.
+Following the attack – and with the suspect still on the run – Mr Adams announced that the number of police officers patrolling the city’s subway system was being doubled.

 The mayor’s own security was also stepped up over the suspect’s video tirades.